You are listening to the Sean Hannity Radio Show Podcast.

 That's why.

-We got some uh breaking news that's happening, and top FBI lawyer is uh under an investigation for leaking classified information.
+And top FBI lawyer is under an investigation for leaking classified information.

 Looks like there's a lot more to come.

-You remember these brave Capitol police officers, Crystal Gayners, who's trying to protect Scalise and Zach Barth, a congressional aide, and others.
+Also shot, you remember these brave Capitol Police officers, Crystal Gayners, who's trying to protect Scalise and Zach Barth, a congressional aide, and others.

-Well, apparently the president is honoring honoring those responders at the shooting.
+Well, apparently the president is honoring those responders at this shooting.

 Let's dip in.